202nd RED HORSE SQUADRON

 HISTORY

-On 5 Jan 1985, the Air National Guard civil engineering program expanded through the formation of the 202nd Civil Engineering Squadron Heavy Repair (CESHR) unit in Starke, Florida.
-Three weeks later, the 203rd Civil Engineering Flight Heavy Repair (CEFHR) was activated at Camp Pendleton in Virginia Beach, Virginia.
-These two units, the 202nd CESHR and 203rd CEFHR, make one complete squadron, the 202nd CESHR.
-Major General Robert F. Ensslin Jr. presented the squadron guidon to Lt Col Frank Kozdras, the first commander of the newly formed unit at Florida’s Army National Guard’s primary training area at Camp Blanding located in north central Florida.
+On 5 Jan 1985, the Air National Guard civil engineering program expanded through the formation of the 202nd Civil Engineering Squadron, Heavy Repair (CES, HR) unit in Starke, FL.
+Three weeks later, the 203rd Civil Engineering Flight, Heavy Repair (CEF, HR) was activated at Camp Pendleton in Virginia Beach, VA.
+These two units, the 202nd CES, HR and 203rd CEF, HR, make one complete squadron, the 202nd CESHR if activated.
+Major General Robert F Ensslin Jr. presented the squadron guidon to Lt Col Frank Kozdras, the first commander of the newly formed unit at Florida’s Army National Guard’s primary training area at Camp Blanding, located in north central Florida.

-Specialized training is conducted for the 202nd CESHR with formal schools held at Tyndall Air Force Base, Florida (RED HORSE Demolition Training and M-60 Machine Gun Training), Nellis AFB, NV (RED HORSE Quarry School), and Enid Oklahoma (Speedstar Well Drilling School).
-Contingency and proficiency training is conducted on a year-round basis using base facilities
+Specialized training is conducted for the 202nd CES, HR with formal schools held at Tyndall AFB, FL (RED HORSE Demolition Training and M-60 Machine Gun Training), Nellis AFB, NV (RED HORSE Quarry School), and Enid OK (Speedstar Well Drilling School).
+Contingency and proficiency training is conducted on a year-round basis using base facilities.

 OPERATIONS